James Robertson (novelist): Personal life

+In 2010, Robertson was reported as living in Newtyle, a village that is approximately 10 miles north of Dundee.
+Together, with his wife, they were living in a converted villa that was once a branch of the Royal Bank of Scotland.

+He has stated that the Complete Poems of Hugh MacDiarmid changed his life.
+He has also cited Robert Louis Stevenson, Walter Scott, Charles Dickens, Don DeLillo, Raymond Carver, Flann O’Brien and Flannery O’Connor as important literary influences.

 Awards and recognition

+His novel The Testament of Gideon Mack was longlisted for the 2006 Man Booker Prize.

 Robertson was awarded an honorary degree by The Open University at the degree ceremony in the Usher Hall, Edinburgh on 21 June 2014.

 In October 2020, he won the Janet Paisley Services to Scots Award in the Scots Language Awards.

 In 2022 he won the Walter Scott Prize for News of the Dead.